ExoQuery/terpal-sql/README.md

 // Run a query:
 val person: List<Person> = Sql("SELECT * FROM Person").queryOf<Person>().runOn(ctx)
 ```
-Use the `TerpalAndroidContext.fromSingleOpenHelper` method to create a terpal context from a single instance of `SupportSQLiteOpenHelper`
+Use the `TerpalAndroidDriver.fromSingleOpenHelper` method to create a terpal context from a single instance of `SupportSQLiteOpenHelper`
 ```kotlin
 val myOpenHelperInstance = FrameworkSQLiteOpenHelperFactory().create(
   SupportSQLiteOpenHelper.Configuration.builder(androidApplicationContext)